Excel’s LAMBDA Function [Simple Breakdown]

 You can instead refer to the custom function built and saved by you previously.

 And the good news!
-You don’t need to be a programmer or VBA specialist to do all of this.
+You don’t need to be a programmer or know how to use VBA to do all of this.

-Mastering this tricky skill will take you from average to an expert in Excel.
+Mastering this tricky skill will take you from average to expert, just like our Excel training can!

 Syntax and Arguments